-Workshops/IL Programming # in FY 2018 # in FY 2019 # in FY 2020 (as of Mar 31, 2020) College Tours: Group, community based, and individual tours of target colleges/universities.
+Workshops/IL Programming # in FY 2018 # in FY19 # in FY20 # in FY21 as of 3/31/21 College Tours: Group, community based, and individual tours of target colleges/universities.
 Youth are exposed to college life and academics to determine best fit for post-secondary education.
-20 5 6 Canceled due to COVID-19 (4/4/2020-4/10/2020) College and Career Preparation: Exposure to post- secondary educational options and high demand employment fields.
-214 167 117
+20 5 6 Canceled due to COVID-19 (4/4/2020- 4/10/2020) 2 College and Career Preparation: Exposure to post- secondary educational options and high demand employment fields.
+214 167 121 94 Youth Recognition Ceremony: Annual ceremony that recognizes education and vocational accomplishments.
+N/A 131 71 This ceremony was held virtually Usually occurs in July; however, OYE held virtual recognitions in May 2020 for specified GPAs, graduates and those on honor roll

-Workshops/IL Programming # in FY 2018 # in FY 2019 # in FY 2020 (as of Mar 31, 2020) Youth Recognition Ceremony: Annual ceremony that recognizes education and vocational accomplishments.
-N/A 131 N/A usually occurs in July however the Office of Youth Empowerment held virtual recognitions in May 2020 for youth with specified GPAs, graduates and those on honor roll.
-Making Money Grow: Financial literacy program created for young professionals ages 15 to 20.5 in care to learn how to manage their finances, save for the future, and transition with- up to \$12,000.
+Workshops/IL Programming # in FY 2018 # in FY19 # in FY20 # in FY21 as of 3/31/21 Making Money Grow: Financial literacy program created for young professionals ages 15 to 20.5 in care to learn how to manage their finances, save for the future, and transition with-up to \$12,000.
 The savings component is a matched savings.
-89 112 122 College Connect 4 Success: An academic and professional development workshop for all youth attending college.
-The purpose of this workshop is to provide students an opportunity to dialogue directly with a variety of college representatives (i.e. academic advisors, financial aid representatives, trio program 19 8 4
+89 112 122 107 College Connect 4 Success: An academic and professional development workshops for all youth attending college.
+The purpose of this workshop is to provide students an opportunity to dialogue directly with a variety of college representatives (i.e. academic advisors, financial aid representatives, trio program counselors, etc.) and receive guidance and information aimed at empowering students to be successful academically.
+This workshop focuses on strategic goals to achieve academic success and examines the process and howto steps for utilizing academic advising, financial aid, student accounts, and disabilities support services.
+19 8 Workshops occurred virtually, lending to increased participation.
+20 JUMP (Juvenile Mentoring Program): Mentoring for young men who are experiencing difficulties in the communities to receive guidance and support.
+14 7 10 O In FY 2020, CFSA replaced JUMP with the I program, a joint initiative with the Department of Youth Rehabilitative services.
+Developed for high intensity youth who require day-to- day supports, the program provides a mentoring

-Workshops/IL Programming # in FY 2018 # in FY 2019 # in FY 2020 (as of Mar 31, 2020) counselors, etc.) and receive guidance and information aimed at empowering students to be successful academically.
-This workshop focuses on strategic goals to achieve academic success and examines the process and how- to steps for utilizing academic advising, financial aid, student accounts, and disabilities support services.
-JUMP (Juvenile Mentoring Program): Mentoring for young men who are experiencing difficulties in the communities to receive guidance and support.
-14 7 10 Career preparation-Support youth in preparation for vocational training, internships, or employment 111 32 32 Youth Council Trap and Paint Orientation: An introduction for youth currently in care to join with other peers in order to vocalize the experience, needs and concerns of youth in the foster system.
-Youth will participant in community activities, and educational workshops while developing life-skills.
-N/A (Developed in February 2020) N/A (Developed in February 2020) 25 Youth LifeSet Peer to Peer- Opportunity for youth to meet up for the purpose of engaging in therapeutic activities that can enhance positive coping skills and creativity.
-N/A (Developed in January 2020) N/A (Developed in January 2020) 10
+Workshops/IL Programming # in FY 2018 # in FY19 # in FY20 # in FY21 as of 3/31/21 framework to emphasize and build upon the foundations of self-worth Career preparation-Support youth in preparation for vocational training, internships, or employment 111 32 54 54 Youth Council N/A (Developed in February 2020) N/A (Developed in February 2020) 25 25 Youth LifeSet Peer to Peer- Opportunity for youth to meet up for the purpose of engaging in therapeutic activities that can enhance positive coping skills and creativity.
+N/A (Developed in January 2020) N/A (Developed in January 2020) 10 Due to pandemic restrictions, CFSA has not yet implemented the LifeSet Peer to Peer Opportunity.